 The WordPress CMS offers a lot of crucial SEO benefits.
 Over the years, endless optimization by known developers has ensured that WordPress users don’t lack for SEO advantage.

 Nonetheless, the users also need to do some tweaking to ensure they have a better search engine optimized site.

-Keeping this in mind, today we will focus on how to improvise WordPress robots.txt file for SEO benefits.
+Keeping this in mind, today we will focus on how to improvise the WordPress robots.txt file for SEO benefits.

 What is Robots.txt File?

 Robots.txt file is like a gateway.
-Whenever the search engine bots visits a site, it accesses the robots.txt file first.
+Whenever the search engine bots visit a site, it accesses the robots.txt file first.
 This file intimidates the search engine bots regarding which pages to visit and index, and which one is not to be indexed.

 Robots.txt is a web standard developed by Robots Exclusion Protocol (REP) to regulate the behavior of robots and search engine indexing.

 In short, if there are certain pages on the site that shouldn’t be accessed and indexed by search engines, the robots.txt file is used to ensure they don’t.